fjavier-jp/keeptrivial/README.md

 Meanwhile, models tend to include only logic related to themselves or their attributes.
 That is why, for example, the Trivial Model manages teams and questions, while these ones only work with themselves.

+#### The singleton Trivial model

+I put in practice the Singleton pattern studied in class with this model.
+Since we only need an entity trivial for every game and the game runs locally, we are only interested in having one instance of the game at a time.

 ## Configuration

 In order to create a game there should be a 'questions' directory at the root of the deployment (as it is included in this repository).
 Since there are five types of questions, there are five files